kubernauts/bonsai/README.md

 mv kubectl /usr/local/bin/
 ```

-### Important hint for linux users
+### Important hint for MacOS Intel and Linux users

-Linux users should adapt the `create-hosts.sh` and adapt the network interface name.
+MacOS Intel and Linux users should adapt the `utlis/create-hosts.sh` and adapt the network interface name `enp0s1` (which is apparently the default nic name of multipass VMs on M2 Silicon MacOS).
 You can find the nic name with:

 ```bash
 multipass launch --name test